There are multiple ways to set up a computer for Learning Path creation.

 Fork

-in the top right area.Three possible ways to setup a development machine are covered below.
+in the top right area.Three possible ways to set up a development machine are covered below.

 Select one that works for you.
 Please share other ways that work for you